 How do you know if pivoting is right for your business?

-If you’re considering pivoting your business based on impacts from the pandemic, first ask yourself which changes you would truly want to continue for another six to 12 months.
-If your current business is your dream, then it may make more sense to continue with short-term changes that can get you through current challenges.
-If you think that your business model is not viable in the long-term, then you’ll have to pivot.
+First, ask yourself which changes you want to continue for another six to 12 months.
+If your current business is your dream, it may make sense to continue with short-term changes to get you through your current challenges.
+If you think your business model isn’t viable long-term, you’ll have to pivot.

 Review your business plan and strategy and consider the following for your pivot strategy:

-- Which products and services your business offers and whether they’re still desirable and relevant for your customers;
+- Which products and services do your business offer, and are they still desirable and relevant for your customers?

-- If your business would be better positioned if you gave up a brick-and-mortar presence and only offered online sales and services;
+- Would your business be better positioned if you gave up a brick-and-mortar presence and only offered online sales and services?

-- What kinds of changes to staffing you would need to make to achieve profitability; and
+- What kinds of staffing changes would you need to make to achieve profitability?

-- If you have the cash on-hand needed to make the necessary changes, and if not, whether you could obtain it.
+- Do you have the cash needed to make the necessary changes, and if not, how could you obtain it?

-Talk to your accountant and any business advisors you have, such as your business attorney and a mentor, and get their input.
-After reviewing your business against these questions, if you can’t see a clear path to profitability through “business as usual,” then you’ll likely need to pivot to survive.
+Talk to your accountant and any business advisors you have, like your business attorney and a mentor, and get their input.
+After reviewing your business against these questions, if you can’t see a clear path to profitability through “business as usual,” you’ll likely need to pivot to survive.

-Keep in mind that while the changes you make are intended to be long-term, it’s not necessary or even advisable to change everything.
-You more than likely just need to find a few ways to change your products or services, operations and marketing to make it work.
+Remember that while the changes you make should be long-term, you don’t need to change everything about your business.
+You likely just need to find a few ways to adjust your products or services, operations, and marketing to make it work.

 Here are some examples:

-- Change how you offer products: If there’s still demand for your product, consider your method of delivery.
-Restaurants can move to takeout-only; gyms can offer outdoor fitness options or focus on online or personal training; retail stores can move online; and products can be offered as subscriptions.
+- Change how you offer products: If there’s still demand for your product, consider your delivery method.
+Restaurants can move to takeout-only; gyms can host outdoor fitness options or focus on online or personal training; retail stores can move online; and products can be offered as subscriptions.

 - Be patient and flexible: Striking the right balance between the business you had before and the business you’ll have going forward may take some time.
-Be flexible and ask for feedback from customers and staff and you’ll get to the core of how to overcome any challenges.
+Be flexible and ask for feedback from customers and staff.
+This will help you get to the core of overcoming any challenges.

-- Use a variety of marketing, especially inexpensive and effective digital channels: Make sure your website and social media channels reflect any changes from your pivot strategy.
+- Diversify your marketing and focus on inexpensive and effective digital channels: Make sure your website and social media channels reflect any changes from your pivot strategy.
 Use your digital channels to announce any exciting new products or services you’re offering.
-And be aware that you may need to update or change your marketing messages and information to adapt to new audiences, products or services.
+And be aware that you may need to update or change your marketing messages and information to adapt to new audiences.

 - Talk to other small businesses for ideas and support: Your fellow business owners can be your best collaborators!
-Could you co-offer products and services to create more attractive packages for your pivoted business.
-For example, instead of stocking desserts for your restaurant’s takeout business, partner with a nearby bakery and offer specials together, like dinner and dessert, so that you piggyback on each other’s clientele and add a benefit to your customers.
+Could you co-offer products and services to create more attractive packages for your pivoted business?
+For example, instead of stocking desserts for your restaurant’s takeout business, partner with a nearby bakery and offer specials together.
+You could provide dinner and dessert so that you piggyback on each other’s clientele and add a benefit to your customers.

-- Find the right funder or funding opportunities to keep your business moving forward: If federal, state or local grants and low-interest business loans are available, get the information you need and apply.
-Talk to your commercial banker and see what options are available.
-Even if you don’t use any of the funding, having it available if you need it can make all the difference in a successful pivot.
+- Find the right funder or funding opportunities to keep your business moving forward: Talk to your commercial banker about financing options to support your pivot strategy.
+Even if you don’t use any of the funding, having it available if needed can make all the difference in a successful pivot.

 Talk to Pursuit: We can help